 Our proprietary technology enables us to automate and integrate the majority of activities involved in procuring custom low-volume parts, starting with our web interface through which a product developer submits a 3D CAD part design.
 We have developed complex algorithms to quickly analyze the geometry of the design to analyze its manufacturability.
 In many cases, our software provides suggested design modifications to enhance manufacturability, presented to the product developer in a color-coded 3D representation of the part.
 Our automated pricing algorithm generates a firm price that is incorporated into a highly interactive web-based quotation, which allows the product developer to change a variety of parameters and instantly receive an updated price.
 Once the order is entered online, our manufacturing software calculates the required instructions for a CNC machine to make the part or related mold.
 Our system is highly scalable and capable of processing a large number of design submissions.
-As a result of the factors described above, we have significantly reduced many of the inefficiencies involved in serving the low-volume manufacturing market, while scaling our business to generate quotations on over 310,000 design submissions in 2012.
-And, as a further result, many of our customers tend to return to Proto Labs to meet their ongoing needs, with approximately 84%, 81% and 77% of our revenue in 2012, 2011 and 2010, respectively, derived from existing customers who had placed orders with us in prior years.
+As a result of the factors described above, we have significantly reduced many of the inefficiencies involved in serving the low-volume manufacturing market, while scaling our business to generate quotations on over 390,000 design submissions in 2013.
+And, as a further result, many of our customers tend to return to Proto Labs to meet their ongoing needs, with approximately 86%, 84% and 81% of our revenue in 2013, 2012 and 2011, respectively, derived from existing customers who had placed orders with us in prior years.

-Our manufacturing services currently include CNC machining and plastic injection molding.
+Our manufacturing services currently include CNC machining and injection molding.
 We continually seek to expand the range of size and geometric complexity of the parts we can make with these processes, to extend the variety of materials we are able to support and to identify additional manufacturing processes to which we can apply our technology in order to better serve the evolving preferences and needs of product developers.
 See "Risk Factors-If our present single or limited source suppliers become unavailable or inadequate, our customer relationships, results of operations and financial condition may be adversely affected" for a discussion of the sourcing and availability of materials.
 We also plan to grow our business by further penetrating the universe of product developers at the customer companies we have already served, attracting new customer companies in the geographic markets in which we already have an established presence, and selectively entering new geographic markets.

 We have experienced significant growth since our inception in 1999.
-We have grown our total revenue from \$44.4 million in 2008 to \$126.0 million in 2012.
-We have grown our income from operations from \$10.7 million in 2008 to \$34.9 million in 2012.
+We have grown our total revenue from \$43.8 million in 2009 to \$163.1 million in 2013.
+We have grown our income from operations from \$7.9 million in 2009 to \$51.3 million in 2013.